gusanchefullstack/prj-07-chat-app-css-illustration/README.md

 # Frontend Mentor - Chat app CSS illustration solution

 This is a solution to the [Chat app CSS illustration challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/chat-app-css-illustration-O5auMkFqY).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents